Arcioulo/RealAnalysis/CH5_CH6/HW8.md

 As an example of the converse not being true, consider $f = x^3$ we know $x^3$ is one to one, as it is monotonic, however $f' = x^2 = 0$ for $x = 0$.

 ### Self-Evaluation

+My reasoning for why f is one-one takes a different approach but I believe is still valid.

 ## Problem 6.2.3